Maximilian I, Holy Roman Emperor: Expedition in Hungary

-In 1491, they signed the Peace of Pressburg, which provided that Maximilian recognized Vladislaus as King of Hungary, but the Habsburgs would inherit the throne on the extinction of Vladislaus's male line and the Austrians also received 100,000 golden florins as war reparations.
+In 1491, they signed the Peace of Pressburg, which provided that Maximilian recognised Vladislaus as King of Hungary, but the Habsburgs would inherit the throne on the extinction of Vladislaus's male line and the Austrians also received 100,000 golden florins as war reparations.
 It was Maximilian that the Croatians began to harbour a connection with.
 However, the Croatian nobility wanted him as King.
 Worrying that a multi-fronted war would leave him overextended, Maximilian evacuated from Croatia and accepted the treaty with the Jagiellons.

 Italian and Swiss wars

 Sallet of Maximilian I, c.
-1490–95, by Lorenz Helmschmid, Metropolitan Museum of Art.
+1490–1495, by Lorenz Helmschmid, Metropolitan Museum of Art.

-As the Treaty of Senlis had resolved French differences with the Holy Roman Empire, King Louis XII of France had secured borders in the north and turned his attention to Italy, where he made claims to the Duchy of Milan.
-In 1499 and 1500 he conquered it and drove Lodovico il Moro into exile.
+As the Treaty of Senlis had resolved French differences with the Holy Roman Empire, King Louis XII had secured borders in the north and turned his attention to Italy, where he made claims to the Duchy of Milan.
+In 1499 and 1500, he conquered it and drove Lodovico il Moro into exile.
 This brought him into a potential conflict with Maximilian, who on 16 March 1494 had married Bianca Maria Sforza, a daughter of Galeazzo Maria Sforza, duke of Milan.
 However, Maximilian was unable to prevent Louis from capturing Milan.
 The Italian Wars resulted in Maximilian joining the Holy League to counter the French.
 His campaigns in Italy generally went poorly, and his progress was quickly stopped.
-Maximilian's campaigns tend to be criticized for being wasteful and gaining him little.
+Maximilian's campaigns tend to be criticised for being wasteful and gaining him little.
 Despite his work in enhancing his army, due to financial difficulties, the forces he could muster were too small to make a difference.
 In Italy, he gained the nickname of "Massimiliano di pochi denari" (Maximilian the Moneyless).
 One particularly humiliating campaign occurred in 1508, with a force mustered from hereditary lands and with limited resources, he decided to attack Venice.
 The force under Sixt Trautson were routed by Bartolomeo d'Alviano, while Maximilian's advance was blocked by the Venetian force under Niccolò di Pitigliano and a French army under Alessandro Trivulzio.
 Bartolomeo d'Alviano then pushed into the Imperial territory, seizing Gorizia and Trieste, and forcing Maximilian to sign a very unfavourable truce.

-Afterwards, he formed the League of Cambrai with Spain, France and Pope Julius II and won back territories he had conceded and some Venetian land.
+Afterwards, he formed the League of Cambrai with Spain, France, and Pope Julius II and won back territories he had conceded and some Venetian land.
 Most of the Slovenian areas were transferred to the Habsburgs.
 But atrocities and expenses for war devastated Austria and Carniola.
 Lack of financial means meant that he depended on allies' resources.
-When Schiner suggested they should let war feed war, he did not agree and was not brutal enough to do that.
+When Matthäus Schiner suggested they should let war feed war, he did not agree and was not brutal enough to do that.
 He acknowledged French control of Milan in 1515.

 The situation in Italy wasn't the only problem Maximilian had then.
 The Swiss won a decisive victory against the Empire at Dornach on 22 July 1499.
-Maximilian had no choice but to agree to a peace treaty signed on 22 September 1499 in Basel that granted the Swiss Confederacy independence.
+Maximilian had no choice but to agree to a peace treaty signed on 22 September 1499 in Basel that granted independence to the Swiss Confederacy.